 Michael is a highly educated and certified Civil Engineer in training.
 As a member of the LGBT community, Michael has personally witnessed the prejudice and mistreatment of particular individual rights in the pursuit of happiness.

-Secretary: Diana N. Smith
+Project Manager: Diana N. Smith

 Diana has a degree in Communications and, as a millennial with one older and six younger siblings, hopes to give voice to the future generations.
 She has worked with at-risk children in crisis and spent time connecting herself with the homeless population.
 She strives to understand alternative walks of life through travel and currently cashiers in a grocery store, where she witnesses polarization every day.

-Treasurer: Monica R. Smith
+Secretary/Treasurer: Monica R. Smith